-Our student council will collaborate with their Advisor and the MYP Educational Committee for the development and implementation of the programme and for establishing links with the wider community.
+Our student council will collaborate with their Advisor and the MYP Educational Committee for the development and implementation of the Middle Years Programme and for establishing links with the wider community.

 Raising students' awareness of 'global' issues

 Our student council will raise students' awareness of global issues, such as poverty, the environment, health, peer pressure, etc.